 Cris Moore (1h 2m 1s):

-And I think that there needs to be space for this type of decision-making, especially where people's civil liberties are involved.
-You know, I think that the basic question of should you be denied your physical freedom?
-I think a human should always be in that loop again with Watson all.
+And I think that there needs to be space for this type of decision-making, especially where people's civil liberties are involved I think that the basic question of should you be denied your physical freedom.
+I think a human should always be in that loop again with worts and all.
 I think that should be a human decision and not a statistical one.
-So, you know, maybe other things about what type of, should you be recommended for a certain type of followup program or something like that, or, you know, that could be algorithmic.
+So, you know, maybe other things about what type of, should you be recommended for a certain type of followup program or something like that could be algorithmic.
 So legal reasoning is fascinating.
-I've started reading like Supreme court opinions and it's not math, it's not logic.
+I've started reading like Supreme Court opinions and it's not math, it's not logic.

 Cris Moore (1h 2m 45s):

-And yet it does have these internal norms, right.
-Which are hundreds of years old and in, and I guess there are other systems and other parts of the world, we inherited a lot of our law from England, of course.
+And yet it does have these internal norms which are hundreds of years old and I guess there are other systems and other parts of the world.
+We inherited a lot of our law from England, of course.
 And it does try to uphold some norm of internal consistency.
 And I think that's quite fascinating and it's not, I don't think it's enough, but it's interesting.
 I have more respect for it than I used to.
 Now that I've actually started reading some of it.

 Michael Garfield (1h 3m 16s):

 Well, it was like the rugged fitness landscape of an optimal legal argument is rather convoluted, I guess, is what I'm to get out of that.

 Well, and, and which legal arguments does the judge in front of you actually respect?

 Michael Garfield (1h 3m 31s):